joshfeds/OthelloParallelism/README.md

 A window with our game will appear, and you can play against the first iteration of our AI.
 Good luck.
 ![](images/parathellodemo.gif)

-Note: Some frontend polish is missing, like the current scores for each player, and the AI moving instantly.
-These should all be resolved upon project completion.